gurugio/dlfs/README.md

-# dlfs
-Exercises of "Deep learning from scratch"
+# Exercises of "Deep learning from scratch"